penske-media-corp/pmc-larva/packages/larva-tokens/README.md

 7. Once the PR is merged and the release published, update the npm package in your project.
 8. If working in a project with Larva already setup, update the name of the custom-properties map in common.inline.scss, and the name of the Sass map in setup.scss.

+### Consuming tokens

-If working in a non-Larva project, for step #8, either:
+If working in a project that does not have tokens setup by default, there are two options for consuming tokens:

 1. Pull in the Sass map of tokens with `@import './node_modules/@penskemediacorp/larva-tokens/build/brand.map.scss';` and access values with `map-get( $brand-map, token-name )`.
 2. Add the custom properties map to the beginning of your CSS build with from `./node_modules/@penskemediacorp/larva-tokens/build/brand.custom-properties.scss`.
 Access the custom property values using the `var( --token-name )` CSS syntax.